aarondill/lua-stream/README.md

 8
 ```

-_...
-More to come ..._

-In the meanwhile you might want to browse the [examples](http://github.com/mkarneim/lua-stream-api/blob/master/examples.lua).
+In the meanwhile you might want to browse the [examples](./doc/examples.lua).